-Stakeholder Discussions
+Stakeholder Discussions and Focus Group Sessions

-- Overall field quality issues were frequently identified by discussion session participants. - Various opinions exist on the practice of "block booking" fields to Community Centres.
-While some discussion session participants believe that this system works well, others identified issues and suggested that the City needs to revisit this approach. - Multi-field "hub" sites should be a priority for future athletic field planning and new development. - Issues with athletic field capacity (having access to enough field time) were most frequently identified by adult groups and "emerging" sports. - Interactions with the City are generally positive; however some room for improvement exists.
+- Overall field quality issues were frequently identified by stakeholders. - Various opinions exist on the practice of "block booking" fields to Community Centres.
+While some stakeholders believe that this system works well, others identified issues and suggested that the City needs to revisit this approach. - Many user groups believe that multi-field "hub" sites should be a priority for future athletic field planning and new development.
+However, the importance of ensuring that fields are easily accessible in both mature and new communities was also expressed. - Issues with athletic field capacity (having access to enough field time) were most frequently identified by adult groups and "emerging" sports. - Interactions with the City are generally positive; however some room for improvement exists.
+The need for timely response from the City to issues and inquiries was commonly mentioned. - Stakeholders indicated that the City needs to get a better sense of its "actual" inventory of quality fields and better understand the degree to which booked fields are being used. - It was suggested by a number of stakeholders that an investment in support amenities (e.g. washrooms, parking, storage) could help make better use of existing fields.

 1. Introduction and Project Context 1

 Current Athletic Field Provision in Winnipeg 1

 Project Background and Purpose 1

 Project Process and Anticipated Timeline 2

-Purpose of This "What We've Heard (So Far)" Report 2
+Purpose of This "What We've Heard" Report 2

 2. Engagement Overview 3

 3. User Group Questionnaire 4

 Methodology and Overview 4

 Findings 5

 4. Public Web Survey 13

 Methodology and Overview 13

 Findings 14

 5. Stakeholder Discussions 19

 Purpose and Overview 19

 Findings (Key Themes) 19

 6. Focus Groups 21

+Purpose and Overview 21

+Findings (Key Themes) 22

-Аp pendices 22
+Ap pendices 25

-A. User Group Questionnaire Responding Groups/Organizations
+A. User Group Questionnaire Responding Groups/Organizations 26

-B Stakeholder Discussion Participants 24
+B. Stakeholder Discussion Participants 27

+C. Focus Group Session Participants 28